graforlock/lordmail/README.md

 #### TODO
 Main functionality:
+- Hot reloading feature.
+- Integrate with jeykyll/premailer setup (for the latter, separate styles from the HTML).
 - Node CLI tool that can be incorporated in the build process.
-- Integrate with jeykyll/premailer setup (for the latter, separate styles from the HTML).
 - Integrate Nodemailer along with its route for sending test emails.

 Secondary functionality: